Brooks Cascadia 16 vs. Caldera 6 (2022 Comparison): Which One?

 Overview

-Description More cushioned without losing ground feel, the Brooks Cascadia 16 is a very good trail running shoe that offers comfort and protection for all conditions.
+Description The Brooks Cascadia 17 is a versatile, protective, and comfortable trail running shoe for daily training or long distance runs.
 The Brooks Caldera 5 is a comfortable high-stack trail running shoe for long distances.

 Comfort